Parmeggiani-Lab/elfin-ui/resources/images/tutorial/README.md

 There does not seem to be a clean way to detect whether a file was created by an older version of elfin-ui, and whether or not the older version is incompatible.

 # Usage
+The design paradigm of elfin-ui revolves around module assembly.
+This means the user is expected to creat modules, extrude from modules, move/rotate networks around, and draw path guides (upcoming feature which calls into elfin-solver for automatic segment creation).

 All functionalities of the Elfin UI addon are accessed via what Blender calls "operators".

-Effectively, when your mouse is within the viewport, you can hit <kbd>space</kbd> to bring up a search menu that lets you type in the name of the operator.
+Basically, when your mouse is within the viewport you can hit <kbd>space</kbd> to bring up a search menu that lets you type in the name of the operator.

 The following are some basic examples of creating and manipulating modules.

 ## Placement

+There are two ways to spawn a single/hub module into the scene: through the `Place Module` operator or through Blender's primitives menu (<kbd>shift</kbd>+<kbd>a</kbd>).
+The former is more flexible because you can search the prototype list by typing the name instead of scrolling around.
+Below is a demonstration.

 Move the cursor into Blender's viewport and hit <kbd>space</kbd>.
 Type in `place` and one item should read `Elfin: Place a module`: